If you want your condom to work, you’ve got to use it correctly. Luckily, it’s really easy. Here’s what you need to know.

 4. Unroll the condom down the shaft of your penis all the way to the base.

-You can put a few drops of water-based or silicone lubricant inside the tip of the condom and/or on the outside of the condom once it’s on.
+You can put a few drops of water-based or silicone lubricant inside the tip of the condom before you roll it on.
+You can also add more lube to the outside of the condom after it's on your penis.
+(Water-based or silicone lube can make sex feel even better, and it helps stop condoms from breaking.)

 5. Have sex!